EvolveSignal: A Large Language Model Powered Coding Agent for Discovering Traffic Signal Control Strategies: Experiment

 For optimization, they were normalized into scores:

 and combined as

 Higher \(S_c\) indicates better performance.

-\section{Experiment Results}
+\subsection{Experiment Results}

+It is important to note that the objective of this study is not to benchmark against all existing fixed-time optimization methods, but to evaluate whether LLM-guided program evolution can improve upon a classical and interpretable baseline.
+The use of Webster's method as the initial program provides a transparent and widely recognized reference point for assessing improvements.

-Fig.~\ref{fig:evolution} shows the evolution path of the best discovered program after 300 iterations, along with its performance.
+Figure~\ref{fig:evolution} shows the evolution path of the best discovered program after 300 iterations, along with its performance.
 The performance generally shows an upward trend with occasional plateaus or even declines during some iterations.
+The initial performance drop reflects exploration in early iterations, where diverse but suboptimal candidate programs are generated before convergence toward higher-performing solutions.
 Overall, as shown in Table~\ref{tab:performance_comparison}, the combined score improved from 0.4893 (for the initial program) to 0.5946, which represents a 21.5\% improvement.
 The optimized program outperforms the initial program with a 20.1\% reduction in average delay and a 47.1\% reduction in the number of stops, demonstrating the effectiveness of the evolutionary approach.

-Fig.~\ref{fig:initial_program} and Fig.~\ref{fig:optimized_program} present the complete Python code of the initial program and the best discovered program.
-The discovered program introduces several key modifications (highlighted by blue dashed lines in Fig.~\ref{fig:optimized_program}), with the underlying reasoning provided by the LLMs:
+Figure~\ref{fig:initial_program} and Figure~\ref{fig:optimized_program} present the complete Python code of the initial program and the best discovered program.
+The discovered program introduces several key modifications (highlighted by blue dashed lines in Figure~\ref{fig:optimized_program}), with the underlying reasoning provided by the LLMs:

 \begin{itemize} \item \textbf{Cycle Length Bound (CLB)}.
 The maximum cycle length was increased from 130~s to 240~s.
-As shown in Fig.~\ref{fig:CLB}, the LLM argued that a longer cycle allows more effective green time in high-demand scenarios, thereby reducing delay and stops.
+As shown in Figure~\ref{fig:CLB}, the LLM argued that a longer cycle allows more effective green time in high-demand scenarios, thereby reducing delay and stops.

 \item \textbf{Right-Turn Inclusion (RTI)}.
 Right-turn flows were added to the through demand calculation.
-Fig.~\ref{fig:RTI_and_PAR} illustrates how the LLM observed that right-turn vehicles were omitted in the initial program.
+Figure~\ref{fig:RTI_and_PAR} illustrates how the LLM observed that right-turn vehicles were omitted in the initial program.
 Given the presence of through–right shared lanes, it is suggested to include right-turn flows to better balance capacity.